 What is the best auto insurance company if I have a speeding ticket?

 The best auto insurance company for you depends on various factors.
-Each car insurance company is different and evaluates speeding tickets differently.
-Additionally, each state has its own traffic violation rules as well.
-Some of the top car insurance companies that have been rated highly by third-party agencies may give you a starting place to compare rates, coverages and discount options.
+Each car insurance company has its own underwriting protocol and evaluates speeding tickets differently.
+Additionally, each state has its own traffic violation rules and point system.
+Some of the top car insurance companies that have been rated highly by third-party organizations may give you a starting place to compare rates, coverages and discount options.

 How can I get a speeding ticket off of my driving record?

-In some states, under certain conditions, you may be able to complete an approved defensive driving course to have a speeding ticket dismissed.
-Otherwise, you may need to wait until the points expire.
+In some states, under certain conditions, you may be able to complete an approved defensive driving course to have a speeding ticket removed from your permanent motor vehicle record.
+Other states may reduce the points on your driver’s license but still keep the citation on your MVR.
+In many cases, you may need to wait until the points expire.
 Every state has a different point system and requires a specific amount of time before points expire from your driving history.
+Please note that even if the ticket is removed from your permanent MVR, you will still need to pay all associated fines and court costs.

 How can I save on auto insurance with a speeding ticket?

-There are still a number of possible ways to save after having a speeding ticket on your driving record.
-Getting quotes from a few other companies might help you find a lower premium.
+There are numerous ways to save on auto insurance after having a speeding ticket on your driving record.
+The Insurance Information Institute recommends getting quotes from multiple carriers to help find one that will offer you a lower premium for an equal amount of coverage.
 Additionally, many insurance companies offer a variety of discounts that you may qualify for.
-Each insurance company offers different discounts, although these may vary by state.
+Each auto insurer offers different discounts, although these may vary by state.

 What kind of tickets affect your insurance?

-Moving violations — like speeding, disregarding a traffic signal, following too closely or reckless driving, among others — will have an impact on your premium.
+Moving violations — like speeding, disregarding a traffic signal, following too closely or reckless driving, among others — will have a negative impact on your premium.
 Generally, non-moving violations, like parking tickets, will not affect your auto insurance.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: